 Always follow the safety instructions from the Zackenberg Research Station when you work in this remote area.
-GeoBasis has VHF radios and first aid kits and share an Iridium satellite telephone with BioBasis (+881641464327).
-Riffles and flare guns can be borrowed from the Research Station.
+GeoBasis has first aid kits and share an Iridium satellite telephone with BioBasis (+881641464327).
+Riffles, flare guns and VHF radios can be borrowed from the Research Station.